eggai-tech/qa-extraction-with-human-review/README.md

 make convert-pdfs
 ```

-### 4. Generate QA Pairs
+### 4. Extract QA Pairs

 ```bash
 make qa-pairs
 ```
-This will process all the documents in `data/txt` and save the generated QA pairs as json files in `data/generated`
+This will process all the documents in `data/txt` and save the extracted QA pairs as json files in `data/extracted`

 ### 5. Filter QA Pairs based on Quality metrics